rajasivaxx/assessment/README.md

 #### playbook_data.yml: Automates the deployment of data_api.

-Installs Helm collection: Ensures the community.kubernetes collection is installed.
-Adds Helm repository: Ensures that the Helm repository is available.
 Deploys data API: Uses Helm to deploy data_api from the specified chart path (../helm-data) into data-namespace.
 ```
 ansible-playbook playbook_data.yml